 What’s in this spiritual disciplines field guide?

-Richard Foster chose to break Celebration of Disciplines into three sections, the inward disciplines, outward disciplines, and the corporate disciplines.
+Richard Foster chose to break Celebration of Disciplines into three parts, the inward disciplines, outward disciplines, and the corporate disciplines.

-Here are the Celebration of Discipline chapters which are the spiritual disciplines Richard Foster discusses,
+Here are the Celebration of Discipline chapters from Richard Foster:

 Celebration of Discipline “Exercise” Study Guide